gt-crnch-rg/smartnic-tutorial-isc25/README.md

 Please see the examples under the `/code` folder.
 The tutorial slides will have additional details on running and interacting with each example.

-See [this Google Doc](https://docs.google.com/document/d/1eRluI2IZ4iIY9jjAL53shEKqH0AqwEvPlwRCCJJ9Sec/edit?usp=sharing) for instructions on using GitHub authentication to access the testbed and start working with the examples!
+Due to technical issues, we may have to provide users with accounts after the tutorial finishes.

 ## Slides

-Slides will be posted under the slides folder the day of the event.
+Slides will be posted under the slides folder the day of the event after the tutorial is completed.